99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/Notes.md

   - "Principal": account/user/role its applied to
   - "Action": API calls that will be allowed / denied based on the effect
   - "Resource": list of res. to which the action is applied
-  - "Contition": when its applied (optional)
+  - "Condition": when its applied (optional)

 Defense mechanisms:
 - password policy (length/special chars/numbers/pass expiration, prevent reuse)